GhostridercoinOrg/ghostridercoin/README.md

 # GhostRider Coin (GRR)

-First Release: v1.3
+DEV Release: v2.0 - THIS IS NOT A MAINNET RELEASE

-## No Smartnode
+## Reintroducing Smartnodes

-GRCoin does not have a Smartnode system.
-We emphasize simplicity and efficiency.
+Per community vote, GRCoin is introducing a smartnode system.
+We still emphasize simplicity and efficiency with a permanent collateral and rewards split between miners and smartnodes.
+Please refer to the project discord for more information.

-## Dev Fee
+## Dev Fee REMOVED

-The developer fee is 1% - very small, ensuring that the majority of rewards go to the users.
+There is no dev fee in GRCoin.

 ## Block Time